Computer Science

 The New EA Framework

-Now that we have updated our Individual, next thing to updated would be the Evolutionary Algorithm framework, including:
+Now that we have updated our Individual, the next thing to update would be the Evolutionary Algorithm framework, including:

 Except, we don't have to.